OpenRG/LongevityInterpolant/README.md

 # LongevityInterpolant
-Data and code for longevity interpolants
+Data and code for longevity interpolants.